 On the content production side, Dolby Vision seems more focused on pushing HDR to its technical limits.
 The minimum specification for Dolby Vision mastering requires the use of reference monitors with a contrast ratio of 200,000:1, peak brightness of 1000 nits, colour range ‘approaching’ the Rec 2020 standard, and support for the SMPTE ST-2084 HDR format.

 However, Dolby has also developed a reference ‘Pulsar’ monitor that provides an 800,000:1 contrast ratio, a peak brightness of 4000 nits, and the so-called P3 colour range used in digital cinema applications.

-Given its greater creative palette, and the drive towards delivering consumer TVs with ever greater brightness (some of Samsung’s 2019 TVs claimed to hit 4000 nits), it’s certainly tempting to see this Dolby Pulsar monitor as a glimpse of HDR to come.
+Given its greater creative palette, and the drive towards delivering consumer TVs with ever greater brightness, it’s certainly tempting to see this Dolby Pulsar monitor as a glimpse of HDR to come.

 Does Dolby Vision deliver better pictures?